Gizra/Gizra-Way-Book/approach_mission.md

 Now let's add more details to our scenario:

-> Author writes articles on various topics.
+> Author can write articles on various topics.

 Now we have another entity called `topic`.
 How does `topic` relate to the other entities?